google/quiver-dart/README.md

 `CountdownTimer` is a simple countdown timer that fires events in regular increments.

-`doWhileAsync` and `reduceAsync` perform async computations on the elements of on Iterables, waiting for the computation to complete before processing the next element.
+`doWhileAsync`, `reduceAsync` and `forEachAsync` perform async computations on the elements of on Iterables, waiting for the computation to complete before processing the next element.

 `CreateTimer` and `CreateTimerPeriodic` are typedefs that are useful for passing Timer factories to classes and functions, increasing the testability of